In this video and article, you’re going to learn how to perform a moon gazing meditation technique in the Trataka (pr. trah’-tah-kah) tradition.

 You can watch and listen to the video.

-There is also a transcript below the video.
+There are also instructions below the video.
+It’s basically a transcript.

 Feel free to click the play button and then scroll along with my voice.